HIRIS-Lab/HistologyHSI-GB/README.md

 # Histological-Hyperspectral-Glioblastoma-Dataset
-This notebook is intended to provide an basic example of how to load and perform some basic preprocessing to hyperspectral data in ENVI format using Python.
-This notebook was designed as a basic demonstration on how to load the data corresponding to the Histological Hyperspectral Glioblastoma Dataset (HistologyHSI-GB) [REF].
+This project is intended to provide a basic example of how to load and perform some basic preprocessing for hyperspectral data in ENVI format using Python and MATLAB.
+The data used in this project corresponds to the Histological Hyperspectral Glioblastoma Dataset (HistologyHSI-GB) [REF].

 ## Dataset